Campaign Season Activities

 • CCL chapters should not endorse any candidates or participate in partisan campaign activities or events.

 • CCL chapter meetings should not be used to spread campaign materials or advocate for candidates or provide a platform for a candidate to speak (if one candidate is invited, they all should be invited).
+If not all candidates accept the invitation, it may be better to meet with them outside of a chapter meeting in a non-CCL event.

 • CCL chapters should not attack candidates.
 They may become your future members of Congress.
 They are likely to remain community leaders, and it’s not consistent with our core values and CCL’s policy of respect, gratitude and appreciation.